PAIR-code/lumi/functions/README.md

 - `--paper_ids_file`: (Required) Path to a text file containing a list of paper IDs, one per line.
 - `--status`: (Required) The new `LoadingStatus` to set for the papers.
+- `--delay`: (Optional) Seconds to wait between importing each paper.
+Defaults to 0.